Enid Sinclair

-Enid Sinclair is a character in the Netflix TV show Wednesday.
-She is a werewolf student at Nevermore Academy who is the roommate and best friend of Wednesday Addams.
-She is Wednesday's sunny and colorful Californian roommate at Nevermore Academy.
+Enid Sinclair is a fictional character and major character of the Netflix television series Wednesday.
+She is portrayed by Emma Myers.
+A werewolf student at Nevermore Academy, Enid is the roommate and eventual friend of Wednesday Addams.
+The character was designed as a foil for Wednesday, with Enid's colorful personality contrasting the macabre nature of the series' titular character.